Wondering why your Lavender is Turning Gray?

 - No air circulation can stimulate infections when plants are grown too close together

-- Shortage of a nutrient can make a lavender plant turn gray due to a nutrient deficiency
+- A shortage of a nutrient can make a lavender plant turn gray due to a nutrient deficiency

 - Choosing the incorrect pot can also play a role in graying of lavender